somiljain7/time-series-analysis/notes.md

 # Autoregressive integrated moving average model (ARIMA)
 An Arima model is a class of statistical models for analyzing and forecasting time series data.

+AR: Autoregression.
+A model that uses the dependent relationship between an observation and some number of lagged observations.

+I: Integrated.
+The use of differencing of raw observations (e.g. subtracting an observation from an observation at the previous time step) in order to make the time series stationary.